Treatment and Management of MS

 The symptoms of multiple sclerosis depend on the location and degree of demyelination in the body.
 These include:

-Make sure to get yourself checked at Pillars of Wellness if you face any of these signs and symptoms so you can get the appropriate treatment.
+Make sure to book an appointment, we offer a free 15 min consultation if you face any of these signs and symptoms so you can get the appropriate treatment.

 Doctors will collect the relevant patient history and conduct a complete physical examination to look for signs of injury to the brain or spinal cord and see what area is damaged.
 Imaging studies can confirm an MS diagnosis.
 The most common test requested is an MRI of the brain and spine.
 CT scans, though useful in locating certain brain injuries, cannot reveal any changes related to MS in better detail.